bybit-exchange/docs-legacy/source/includes/usdc/option/_errors.md

 3400002  |   Please ensure that there are no active orders in your USDC account, including Limit, Market and Conditional orders
 3400005  |   Set margin mode failed
 3400015	 |   System error.
 Please try again later.
+3400045	 |   Set margin mode failed.
+The error will be triggerd when your account is in the upgrade of unified margin account, then you request set margin mode endpoint in the mean time.
 3500001	 |   System error.
 Please try again later.
 3500040	 |   System error.
 Please try again later.